appeler/nc_race_ethnicity/readme.md

 We start by presenting a full cross-tabulation of prediction from the FL full name model and NC concatenation of race and ethnicity, e.g., Asian--HL, Asian--NL, etc.

-Next we present a crosstab that merges some categories.
+Next we present crosstabs that merge some categories.
+We propose two coding schemes --- Low FP and High FP.
+Both schemes code the first list item the same way.
+For the

 1. Between FL and NC, the clearest 1 to 1 mapping is for the following:
   * (FL) White, Not Hispanic --> (NC) W--NL